 - Video Game footage, preferably of Japanese origin but not required.

-Please keep in mind when you submit a music video to our contest that you are submitting to a Japanese anime convention.
+Please keep in mind when you submit a music video to our contest that you are submitting to a Japanese anime/culture convention.

-– With the exception of trailer and TV commercial parody AMVs, at least 80% of the submission’s audio must be a continuous song or music track.
-Spoken Japanese openings or endings are allowed, but overlaying of Japanese or English audio that is not part of the original song/music is not.
+– With the exception of Movie Trailer Parody and TV Commercial Parody AMVs, at least 80% of the submission’s audio must be a continuous song or music track.
+Spoken Japanese openings or endings are allowed, but overlaying Japanese or English audio track(s) that are not a part of the original song/music track(s) is not allowed.

-– There is a time limit of 30 seconds minimum and 6 minutes maximum.
-Anything beyond 6 minutes may be acceptable at the AMV Contest Coordinators’ discretion.
+– There is a time limit of 30 seconds minimum and 6 minutes maximum per video.
+Any music video entry beyond 6 minutes may be acceptable at the AMV Contest Coordinators’ discretion.

-– Qualifying AMV Contest video entries must have been created within one (1) year of the previous MTAC 16-Bit Convention start date (after March 25, 2016), have not been previously submitted to past MTAC AMV contests, and have not won a combination of three (3) or more “Best In Show” or “Best in (specific category, i.e. Drama, Action, etc.)” at any other convention contest during that period, not including videos that have won Staff-based (like Coordinator’s Choice, Staffer’s Choice, etc.) or Judging-based Awards (like Best Artistic, Best Storytelling, etc.).
+– Qualifying AMV Contest video entries must have been created within one (1) year of the MTAC Haiku (2017) Convention start date (after April 16, 2017), have not been previously submitted to any past MTAC AMV contests, and have not won a combination of three (3) or more “Best In Show” or “Best in (specific category, i.e. Drama, Action, etc.)” at any other convention contest during that period.

-– No watermarks in the video source(s) will be allowed.
+– No watermarks or logo overlays in the video source(s) will be allowed.
 This includes, but is not limited to, the DivX logo, any television station identification, production company logo, streaming site bugs & logos, AMV studio logos, and so on.

-– Because of the nature of the video judging, MTAC Convention Staff are allowed to enter their own qualifying anime music videos unless they are participating in the coordination or judging of the AMV contest.
+– Because of the nature of the video judging, MTAC Convention Staff and Volunteers are allowed to enter their own qualifying video entries, unless they are actively participating in the coordination or judging of the AMV contest.